call us today

 If you are a Stetson University student who could be under investigation for an alleged violation of the student code of community standards or was arrested for an alleged criminal offense, it is in your best interest to not speak about your case to anybody until you have legal representation.
 Galigani Law Firm aggressively defends students in disciplinary hearings all over the Sunshine State.

-Dean Galigani is an experienced criminal defense lawyer who is Board Certified in Criminal Trial Law by the Florida Bar.
-Our attorneys can review your case and discuss all of your legal options when you call (352) 375-0812 to schedule a free initial consultation.
+Dean Galigani is an experienced criminal defense lawyer who can assist you with your case.
+He will review your case and discuss all of your legal options when you call (352) 375-0812 to schedule a free initial consultation.

 Stetson University's Student Code of Community Standards states that any student found to have committed conduct prohibited by the University is subject to disciplinary sanctions.
 The following offenses, or the aiding, assisting, condoning, attempting to commit, or failing to report or take action on such offenses, can constitute violations of the Student Rules of Conduct: